 The Company is exempt from Guernsey taxation on income derived outside of Guernsey and bank interest earned in Guernsey.
-A fixed annual fee of $\mathfrak{L}1,200$ was payable to the States of Guernsey in respect of this exemption for the year.
+A fixed annual fee of $\mathfrak{L}1,200$ was payable to the States of Guernsey in respect of this exemption for the calendar year 2023 (a fee of $\mathfrak{L}1,600$ was paid post year end for the calendar year 2024).
 No charge to Guernsey taxation arises on capital gains.
 The Group is liable to foreign tax arising on activities in the overseas subsidiaries.
-The Group holds investments in Spain (H2O), owned through investment entities in Luxembourg and the Netherlands, in Germany (Hamburg), owned through a Guernsey subsidiary and in the United Kingdom, owned directly by a UK subsidiary (Liverpool and Travelodge Hotels in Lowestoft and Wadebridge).
+The Group holds investments in Spain (H2O, sold post year end), owned through investment entities in Luxembourg and the Netherlands, in Germany (Hamburg), owned through a Guernsey subsidiary and in the United Kingdom, owned directly by a UK subsidiary (Liverpool and Travelodge Hotels in Lowestoft, Yardley and Wadebridge).
 The Group may therefore be liable to taxation in these overseas jurisdictions.